My Main Page with Links to My Other

 benefit or harm those closest to us than those farthest from us, no matter how

-propinquity--they can treat a stranger 5,000 miles away the same way they treat their siblings--but most of us cannot function without close attachments.
+propinquity--they can understand and treat strangers 5,000 miles away the same way they treat their siblings--but most of us cannot function without close attachments.
+Some individuals seem inclined toward xenocentrism.
+They loath what is around them, yet offer assistance to distant strangers they know little about.
 If zero

-propinquity were always the rule for all individuals, we would end up with a society of broken down individuals.
+propinquity were always the rule for all individuals, we would end up with broken individuals and societies.

 Those who understand what